 The first thing about a dual streaming setup is the available layout and desk real estate.

-If you haven't already, check out great desk accommodations like monitor stands, stream decks, and wire management sleeves for most cables needed for a clean two/three monitor setup before investing in a second computer to take over streaming.
+If you haven't already, check out great desk accommodations like monitor stands, stream decks, and wire management sleeves for most cables needed for a clean two/three monitor setup before investing in a second computer to take over the streaming process.

 If you are ready for the next step, here are the configurations for a video capture device from one PC to the next.